KhaledMedhat/gallery-studio/README.md

 4. **Explore Showcases**: View public images on the showcases page by following other users.

 ## License
-This project is licensed under the MIT License - see the *An external link was removed to protect your privacy.* file for details.
+This project is licensed under the MIT License .

 ## Contact
 For any questions or suggestions, please contact us at khaledmedhat.dev@gmail.com .